ChristophHannappel/Fedora-and-Nitrokey-for-SSH-Auth/README.md

 gpg-connect-agent updatestartuptty /bye >/dev/null
 ```
 ### Step 4: Reboot , add the SSH key and test
-Restart your Fedora Workstation and try the following testes to validate that gpg finds your NitroKey
+1. Restart your Fedora Workstation and try the following testes to validate that gpg finds your NitroKey
-`gpg --card-status`
+2. Try to show your Nitrokey Contents: `gpg --card-status`
+3. Check if your public key was importet: `gpg --list-keys`
-Now add your SSH Auth Key with the command `ssh-add`
+4. Add your SSH Auth Key with the command `ssh-add`
-Check if your public key has been added with `ssh-add -l`
+5. Check if your public key has been added with `ssh-add -l`
-Now try to connect via ssh.
+6. Connect via ssh.
 It should ask you for your PIN.
 ### Known Issues
 If the Nitrokey was plugged in at boot time, you need to restart the pcscd service.
 `sudo systemctl restart pcscd`